api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/tutorial/quick-deploy-container/README.md

 ## Summary

-You have deployed an Airnode into a Docker container and tested it using the `test-api.js` nodejs script.
+You have deployed an Airnode into a Docker container and tested it using the `test-api.js` Nodejs script.
 Please remember the script is not supported for use in production environments.

 This Airnode attaches itself to the Rinkeby testnet as stated in the